The Workshop, Issue No. 01 — AI Tools That Write Code | RuralBytesTamil

 Basic programming in any language.
 If you can write a function and use Git, you’re ready.
 This is not an intro-to-code course — it’s about using AI well alongside existing skills.

-Weekend (Apr 18–19) is two longer sessions across Saturday and Sunday.
-Weekday (Apr 20–24) is five shorter sessions Monday through Friday.
-Same curriculum, different pacing.
-Pick by your calendar.
+Weekend is two longer sessions across Saturday and Sunday.
+Weekday is five shorter sessions Monday through Friday.
+Same curriculum, different pacing — pick by your calendar.
+Specific dates for the next session will be announced soon.

 Neither, really.
 It’s a workflow workshop — the tool is almost beside the point.
 Hands-on time uses Claude Code, but what you actually learn (context engineering, spec engineering, spotting bad output) transfers to any AI coding assistant you pick up next year.